wg-osr/walkerga.github.io/_posts/monsters/2020-11-14-bestial-terror.md

 *Centaur ghost riders of doom.
 Undead.*

-<span class="alchemy"> *Originaly named the bestial beast by its creator [Richard J. Leblanc Jr](http://savevsdragon.blogspot.com/2012/08/new-oebx1e-monster-giant-flayer-beetle.html).
-When adapting it to the glog, I made them slightly less sturdy but a bit more reliable: the original was only threatening when rolling a critical hit, this one does intelligence damage. — SaltyGoo* </span>
+<span class="alchemy"> *Originally named the bestial beast by its creator [Richard J. Leblanc Jr](http://savevsdragon.blogspot.com/) in the [Creature Compendium](https://www.drivethrurpg.com/product/147588/CC1-Creature-Compendium), the bestial terror is basically a spectral centaur.
+On top of the spectral trample, I added typical centaur attacks: it was realy important for me that the beasts were able to drag mortals to the underworld. — SaltyGoo* </span>

 Imagine the ghost of a centaur wearing a terrifying faceless spiked helm.
 Whenever its hooves hit the floor, it echoes like thunder and black smoke rises from the ground.